isb-cgc/readthedocs/docs/source/sections/data/MATCH_about.rst

 About the Molecular Analysis for Therapy Choice (MATCH) Program
 ------------------------------------------------------------
-The `Molecular Analysis for Therapy Choice <https://www.cancer.gov/about-cancer/treatment/clinical-trials/nci-supported/nci-match>`_ (MATCH) network is a collaboration between NCI, the Department of Defense (DoD), and the Department of Veterans Affairs (VA).
-Its purpose is to incorporate proteogenomics into tumor study to better pinpoint treatment therapies by examing both genetic abnormalities and protein information.
-It is part of NCI’s Cancer Moonshot Initiative.
+`Molecular Analysis for Therapy Choice <https://www.cancer.gov/about-cancer/treatment/clinical-trials/nci-supported/nci-match>`_ (MATCH) is a precision medicine cancer treatment clinical trial which investigated the effectiveness of treating cancer based on the specific genetic changes in a person's tumor.

 About the Molecular Analysis for Therapy Choice Data Set
 ---------------------------------------------------------------------